peer-base/peer-pad/docs/ARCHITECTURE.md

 * A new symmetric key will be generated
 * The document (view) will be encrypted using this new key
-* A self-contained version of the viewer and the encrypted document will be bundled and saved onto IPFS
+* A self-contained version of the viewer and the encrypted document will be bundled and made available via IPFS
 * A URL will be made constructed, containing the key
 * This URL will be made available for the user to share